krmeiirbek/history-app-privacy-policy/myexamubtprivacypolicy.md

-# Privacy Policy for My Exam UBT
+# Privacy Policy for М ТЕСТ

 _Last updated: January 26, 2024_

 ## Introduction

-My Exam UBT ("we" or "us" or "our") respects the privacy of our users ("user" or "you").
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our My Exam UBT (the "Application").
+М ТЕСТ ("we" or "us" or "our") respects the privacy of our users ("user" or "you").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our М ТЕСТ (the "Application").
 Please read this Privacy Policy carefully.
 IF YOU DO NOT AGREE WITH THE TERMS OF THIS PRIVACY POLICY, PLEASE DO NOT ACCESS THE APPLICATION.

 We reserve the right to make changes to this Privacy Policy at any time and for any reason.
 We will alert you about any changes by updating the "Last updated" date of this Privacy Policy.